ReactiveX/RxSwift/Documentation/Examples.md

 subscription.dispose()
 ```

-All of the operators used in this example are the same operators used in the first example with variables.
+All of the operators used in this example are the same operators used in the first example with relays.
 There's nothing special about it.

 ## Automatic input validation